dk14/wolfram-mega/docs/contracts.md

 > Mainnet version of `btcDlcContractInterpreter` interpreter would require either `OP_CHECKLOCKTIMEVERIFY` or `SIGHASH_NOINPUT` (BIP118).

 > For binary options, atomicity can also be achieved on MAD-DLC by making party to not partially sign "YES" clause (counterparty takes all) until counterparty partially signs "NO" (party takes all).
 It is akin to pre-commitment check in multisig.
-TODO - implement check.
+TODO - implement DLC-MAD-atomicity check.

 [european call DLC example](https://dk14.github.io/marlowe-wolfram-webdoc/eurocall)